Ieee80211Interface

 compound module

-This module implements an IEEE 802.11 network interface.
+Implements an IEEE 802.11 network interface.
 It implements a large subset of the IEEE 802.11 standard, and may use radio models and wireless signal representations of varying levels of detail.
 It is also extremely configurable, and its component structure makes it easy to experiment with various details of the protocol.

 The main components of the interface are the MAC and the radio submodules.
-Most configuration parameters are in the MAC (Ieee80211Mac) and its numerous subcomponents.
+Most configuration parameters are in the MAC (~Ieee80211Mac) and its numerous subcomponents.
 Most subcomponents are replaceable to facilitate experimentation by using typename assignments in the configuration.

-The default radio is Ieee80211ScalarRadio, but it can be replaced with any of several compatible radio types using typename assignments in the configuration.
+The default radio is ~Ieee80211ScalarRadio, but it can be replaced with any of several compatible radio types using typename assignments in the configuration.
 Several radio models of varying levels of detail are available, from simple unit disk radio models to layered radio models that explicitly model forward error correction, scrambling, symbol encoding/decoding, etc, and may represent radio signals with a multi-dimensional power density function over time and frequency.
 The INET User Guide elaborates on the possibilities.

 The agent submodule is responsible for initiating the process of connecting to an AP and similar tasks normally done from "user space".